isrvoid/unittestds/README.md

 #endif
 ```
 Tests don't necessarily have to be in the same file as implementation
 (loosing access to static members and functions).
+There can by any number of
+UNITTEST regions scattered through a source file.

 #### Installation
 D compiler is required.